alasco-tech/alasco-tech.github.io/src/content/blog/2024/03/28/django-and-row-level-security.md

         ]
 ```

-So we used our previous idea of a templated policy:
+So we took our previous idea of a templated policy plus the needed activations:

 ```python
 CREATE_SQL = """